Chenyc666/forage-lyft-task-2-model-answer/README.md

 Tacking this functionality onto the current system would be difficult and messy - instead, you have been instructed to take the time to refactor the codebase prior to making the change.
 The first step of this process is to draft up a new (clean) system architecture that will allow for the seamless inclusion of the new functionality.
 Your task is to draft and submit a class diagram that maps out how the system will be reorganized.

-Now we understand this background information, let’s get started with the task.